kjhealy/kieranhealy.hugo/content/blog/blueberries/index.markdown

 _Very quick update:_ Posting this on social media led to some interesting responses.
 While certainly well-meant, I’m afraid I can’t say I am especially impressed by helpful suggestions that I spend time to do a little prompt engineering in order to get GPT5 to emit the right answer to the question “How many times does the letter b appear in blueberry”.
-Meanwhile, my excellent student [Andrés](https://acastroaraujo.github.io/blog/) got a different, and correct response from his attempt.
+Meanwhile, my excellent student [Andrés](https://acastroaraujo.github.io/blog/) got a different, and correct, response from his attempt.
 So score one for replicability, I guess.